-In 2016, the Foundation executed a new non-cancelable operating lease for office space, which began in September of 2016 and continues until September of 2028.
+In September of 2016, the Foundation executed a non-cancelable operating lease for office space, which continues until September of 2028.
 This new lease includes rent abatement of the first 24 monthly rental payments.
 In accordance with applicable accounting standards, the Foundation recognizes rental expense on a straight-line basis based on the total cash payments to be made over the life of the lease, therefore, this rent abatement is being amortized over the life of the lease.
 During the year ended June 30, 2017, the Foundation also made leasehold improvements in the full amount of the tenant improvement allowance provided under the lease, which are included in property, plant, and equipment, with the corresponding credit to leasehold allowances amortized as a reduction in rent expense over the term of the lease.
+Rental expense for office space, net of amortization of leasehold allowances, was \$771,268 and \$578,849 for the years ended June 30, 2018 and 2017, respectively.